core-wg/oscore/draft-ietf-core-object-security.md

 Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be Inner.

 Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
 A new COAP option SHOULD be Inner unless it requires proxy processing.
-If a certain option has both Inner and Outer message fields, the two values SHOULD NOT be the same.

 ### Inner Options {#inner-options}

-Inner (marked with 'x' in column E of {{fig-option-protection}}) options work analogously to communicating in a protected manner directly with the endpoint.
-For example, a client using an If-Match option will not be served by a proxy.
+When using OSCOAP, Inner options (marked with 'x' in column E of {{fig-option-protection}}) are sent in a way analogous to communicating in a protected manner directly with the other endpoint.

-The sending endpoint SHALL write the class E options present in the original CoAP message into the plaintext of the COSE object {{plaintext}}.
+The sending endpoint SHALL write the class E options present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the class E options from the OSCOAP message.

 The receiving endpoint SHALL write the Class E options present in the plaintext of the COSE object into the decrypted CoAP message.

+The receiving endpoint MUST verify that the options present in the plaintext of the COSE object are only of Class E. If the endpoint recognizes the option (Class I or U), it MUST discard such option and continue processing the message as usually.
+If it does not recognize the option, and therefore it cannot establish which class it belongs to, the endpoint MUST reply with a 4.02 Bad Option error.

+TODO: Check the paragraph above

 ### Outer Options {#outer-options}